 The President has proclaimed the commencement of the lion’s share of the Cybercrimes Act, No 19 of 2020, with effect from the 1st of December 2021.
 The sections omitted from commencement are largely related to the implementation of enforcement mechanisms, and are presumably omitted so as to allow the necessary administrative arrangements to be made.

+The President has finally signed the Cybercrimes Bill into law after a long legislative process.
 The Cybercrimes Act (the Act) focuses mainly on criminalising the interference with computer systems and data, which is described in more detail in Andrew Marshall’s article on the subject.
-However, the Act also has bearing on the way we use (and often abuse) social media which will have an impact on the general public.
-What you share on social media platforms, including WhatsApp and WhatsApp groups, could now land you in jail if we consider the sections relating to “malicious communications” in the Act.
+However, the Act also has bearing on the way we use

-The Cybercrimes Act has finally been signed into law by the President.
+After an extended period in Parliament, the Cybercrimes Act has finally been signed into law by the President.
 The purpose of the Act is to bring South Africa into line with international jurisprudence on the detection and prosecution of crimes which are either specific to computers, or which are perpetrated using computers.
 This is a

 Gaming online is not new; it’s actually been around since the 1960s.
 However, new technology and high-speed internet connections have certainly helped playing online games like Call of Duty and Fortnite become the popular hobby it is today.
 Online gaming can also refer to online gambling, for example, casino-like games, lotteries, and betting on sporting

 We are all accustomed to using debit orders for various reasons, for example: Netflix fees, gym memberships, internet monthly usage and store credit accounts.
 It is important to consider whether the instructions we provide for these debit orders electronically are legal, valid and enforceable by the merchants and banks.
 In essence, a debit order is